ngholom-DLI/MTDLI-County-UI-Data/README.md

 res_county - the county code of the claimant's residence

-People - number of claimants of all types, which includes initial claims, continued claims, and pua claims
+People - number of claimants of all types, which includes initial claims, continued claims, PUA claims, Pandemic Emergency Unemployment Compensation claims (PEUC) (additional weeks of compensation provided by the CARES act), and Extended Benefits (additional weeks of compensation available when unemployment in the state is high.
+EB was available in Montana from May 3rd to November 14th, 2020.)

-IPeople - number of claimants filing a PUA or regular UI claim for the first week
+IPeople - number of claimants filing PUA or regular UI for the first week

 amt_benefits - total benefit amount by the week the claimant's unemployment occurred.
 This is different from when the claim is filed or when the payment is processed.
 For example, a claimant filing a claim in January for weeks in which they were unemployed in December may receive payments in January or after January depending on how quickly the claim can be verified.